What is functional dyspepsia (indigestion)?

 Functional dyspepsia, also known as non-ulcer dyspepsia or indigestion, is a term used to describe a group of symptoms affecting the gastrointestinal tract, including stomach pain or discomfort, nausea, bloating and belching.
-Functional dyspepsia is diagnosed when no obvious cause can be found for the symptoms.
+The condition is diagnosed when no obvious cause can be found for the symptoms present, though a small percentage of cases are caused by infection with the germ Helicobacter pylori.

 It is the most common form of dyspepsia and results in no serious consequences.
-The condition can often be long lasting but is manageable through a combination of lifestyle changes and medication.
+The symptoms of the condition can often be long lasting but are manageable through a combination of lifestyle changes and medication.

 - Pain or discomfort in the chest or upper abdomen, usually after eating, eating too quickly or eating a heavy meal